 Multiplayer Control Panel

-Finally, there is a fully featured Control Panel where you can get statistics on how your game is performing, manage your serverside code, and manage which game server clusters your game should run on.
+There is a fully featured Control Panel where you can get statistics on how your game is performing, manage your serverside code, and manage which game server clusters your game should run on.

 Control Panel »